phoenixframework/phoenix_live_view/guides/server/security-model.md

       end
     end

-Now every time you try to navigate to an admin panel, and out of it, a regular page navigation will happen and a brand new live connection will be established.
+Now, every time you try to navigate to and out of an admin panel, a regular page navigation will happen and a brand new WebSocket connection will be established.

-It is worth remembering that LiveViews require their own security checks, so we use `pipe_through` above to protect the regular routes (get, post, etc.) and the LiveViews should run their own checks on the `mount` callback (or using `Phoenix.LiveView.on_mount/1` hooks).
+It is worth remembering the previous stated suggestion for authorization: that LiveViews require their own security checks aside from plugs.
+Use `pipe_through` above to protect the regular routes (get, post, etc.) and LiveViews should also run their own checks on the `mount` callback (or using `Phoenix.LiveView.on_mount/1` hooks).

-For this purpose, you can combine `live_session` with `on_mount`, as well as other options, such as the `:root_layout`.
-Instead of declaring `on_mount` on every LiveView, you can declare it at the router level and it will enforce it on all LiveViews under it:

-    scope "/" do
-      pipe_through [:authenticate_user]

-      live_session :default, on_mount: MyAppWeb.UserLiveAuth do
-        live ...
-      end
-    end

-    scope "/admin" do
-      pipe_through [:authenticate_admin]

-      live_session :admin, on_mount: MyAppWeb.AdminLiveAuth do
-        live ...
-      end
-    end

-Each live route under the `:default` `live_session` will invoke the `MyAppWeb.UserLiveAuth` hook on mount.
-This module was defined earlier in this guide.
-We will also pipe regular web requests through `:authenticate_user`, which must execute the same checks as `MyAppWeb.UserLiveAuth`, but tailored to plug.

-Similarly, the `:admin` `live_session` has its own authentication flow, powered by `MyAppWeb.AdminLiveAuth`.
-It also defines a plug equivalent named `:authenticate_admin`, which will be used by any regular request.
-If there are no regular web requests defined under a live session, then the `pipe_through` checks are not necessary.

-Declaring the `on_mount` on `live_session` is exactly the same as declaring it in each LiveView.
-Let's talk about which logic we typically execute on mount.

-## Mounting considerations
+You can also combine `live_session` with `on_mount` to provide better control of authorization verification by separating similar LiveViews within a grouped context.
+It stands to reason that that will heavily depend on the application you are developing, and so we leave it to a developer's liking.

+## Strategies for validating authorization

-The [`mount/3`](`c:Phoenix.LiveView.mount/3`) callback is invoked both on the initial HTTP mount and when LiveView is connected.
-Therefore, any authorization performed during mount will cover all scenarios.
+Remember that the [`mount/3`](`c:Phoenix.LiveView.mount/3`) callback is invoked both on the initial HTTP mount and when LiveView is connected.
+Therefore, any authorization performed during both disconnected and connected mount will cover all scenarios.

-Once the user is authenticated and stored in the session, the logic to fetch the user and further authorize its account needs to happen inside LiveView.
+Once the user is authenticated and stored in the session, the logic to fetch the user and further authorize its account should happen inside LiveView.
 For example, if you have the following plugs:

     plug :ensure_user_authenticated
     plug :ensure_user_confirmed

-Then the [`mount/3`](`c:Phoenix.LiveView.mount/3`) callback of your LiveView should execute those same verifications:
+Then the [`mount/3`](`c:Phoenix.LiveView.mount/3`) callback of your LiveView should also execute those same verifications:

     def mount(_params, %{"user_id" => user_id} = _session, socket) do
       socket = assign(socket, current_user: Accounts.get_user!(user_id))